syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Navigation.md

 {% tabs %}
 {% highlight c# %}
-//set true for tab key move between cells right away and restrict to other controls use the tab behavior this.gridControl.WantTabKeyInPreProcessMessage = true;
+//set true for tab key move between cells right away and restrict to other controls use the tab behavior. this.gridControl.WantTabKeyInPreProcessMessage = true;
 {% endhighlight %}
 {% highlight vb %}
-' set true for tab key move between cells right away and restrict to other controls use the tab behavior Me.gridControl.WantTabKeyInPreProcessMessage = True
+' set true for tab key move between cells right away and restrict to other controls use the tab behavior.
+Me.gridControl.WantTabKeyInPreProcessMessage = True
 {% endhighlight %}
 {% endtabs %}